-A commit is the Git equivalent of an SVN revision, i.e., a set of changes that is stored in the repository along with a commit message.
+A commit is a set of changes that is stored in the repository along with a commit message.
 The Commit command is used to store working tree changes in the local repository, thereby creating a new commit.

 Since every repository starts with an initial commit, and every subsequent commit is directly based on one or more parent commits, a repository forms a ‘commit graph ‘ (or technically speaking, a directed, acyclic graph of commit nodes), with every commit being a direct or indirect descendant of the initial commit.
 Hence, a commit is not just a set of changes, but, due to its fixed location in the commit graph, also represents a unique repository state.

 Normal commits have exactly one parent commit, the initial commit has no parent commits, and the so-called merge commits have two or more parent commits.